What can go in your green bin?

 There are many reasons why recycling your food waste is extremely worthwhile.

-- If everyone in Warwickshire placed their food waste in their green bins rather than their black/grey bins we could save around £1m every year.
+- If everyone in Warwickshire recycled their food waste, rather than putting it in the rubbish bin, it could save around £1m every year.

-- Recycled food waste can be used on farmer’s fields as a soil improver, reducing the need for fertilisers.
+- Recycled food waste can be used on farmers fields as a soil improver, reducing the need for fertilisers.
+Food waste that is collected separately is used to produce energy for the grid.

 What happens to your food waste?